iLib-js/ilib-mono/README.md

 Please note: nodejs version 14 or above is required to run ilib-lint, as it is written with ESM modules.

-## Parser

-This plugin provides a class that can parse PO files and convert them into resources.
-This class depends on the ilib-loctool-po plugin to do the heavy lifting.

 ## Rules

 The following rules apply to any resources from any file type, but are